 The human respiratory system consists of a complex set of organs and tissues that capture oxygen from the environment and transport the oxygen into the lungs.
-The organs and tissues that comprise the human respiratory system include the nose and pharynx, the trachea, and the lungs.
+The organs and tissues that comprise the human respiratory system include the nose, pharynx, trachea, and lungs.

 The respiratory system of humans begins with the nose, where air is conditioned by warming and moistening.
 Bone partitions separate the nasal cavity into chambers, where air swirls about in currents.
 Hairs and hairlike cilia trap dust particles and purify the air.